This document describes how to integrate ThreatSTOP’s IP Defense with a Netgate pfSense device:

 - Automated collection and upload of log files

-We have tested compatibility with the latest pfSense version as of the release of this document:
+We have tested compatibility with the latest pfSense version (2.5.0) at the time of the release of this document:

 ThreatSTOP Data Flow Diagram

 Installing On-Device via SSH CLI, which is covered here.

 Installing directly on your device via Web Automation, which allows you to configure settings on our web interface and have them automatically update on the device after initial installation.
 This method will require you to run an initial abbreviated command on the device to link up to our services.
 From that point forward your device will stay in sync with configuration updates you make on the portal.
 For more information regarding Web Automation click here.

 Quick settings are provided below for expert installers who have already read through the documentation and understand what they are doing.